Search for Stored Procedure in SQL Server

 The sp_helptext procedure can be used to display the source code of a stored procedure.
 This can be useful when you need to analyze or modify the code.
 To use this procedure, simply pass the name of the stored procedure as a parameter:

-READ ALSO Property to Set the Host Server Port in Spring
+READ ALSO How to Host Server from PC

 sp_helptext 'my_stored_procedure' Displays the source code of the stored procedure